Khaleed/lambda-js/README.md

 ## Goal

-Create annoted code and examples of how to write a more Functional JavaScript in ES6.
+Create annotated code and examples of how to write a more Functional JavaScript in ES6.

 Where possible, the functional JS will be compared to OOP JS.